Stay up to date with notifications from The Independent

 Kamala Harris supporters at an election event in Michigan last Friday (Reuters)

 For me, there were personal reasons, but for most people the answer to why we were there was because American politics is huge, and interesting, and we want to be a part of something like that.
 And because it matters to people around the entire world.
 This election, I think, is more consequential than ever before.
-We’ve got a guy, Trump, whose own chief of staff said “fits the definition of a fascist”.
+We’ve got a guy, Trump, whose own former chief of staff said “fits the definition of a fascist”.
 The stakes are really high.

 What Trump has done this week won’t affect the US presidential election.
 The only lasting impact of this discussion is the questions that it raises with Starmer’s relationship with Donald Trump if he were to win the election – but in all honesty, I don’t think it’s going to have a dramatic impact.
+Countries, especially ones like the US, make decisions based on fundamental interests and ideology, not on the basis of perceived slights.

-As told to Zoe Beaty
+As told to Zoë Beaty

 Join our commenting forum